bumbum19/AdventOfCode-with-PostgreSQL/README.md

 This repository contains solutions to coding challenges on https://adventofcode.com/events solved with PostgreSQL.
-I got the impulse from the work of Vik Fearing (https://github.com/xocolatl/advent-of-code) and Feike Steenbergen. (https://gitlab.com/feike/adventofcode).
+I got the impulse from the work of Vik Fearing (https://github.com/xocolatl/advent-of-code) and Feike Steenbergen (https://gitlab.com/feike/adventofcode).
 See also this informative talk by Vik Fearing: https://cds.cern.ch/record/2706981.

 The basic idea is: read the file; one query will give me the answer.